Guardianship Alternatives

 Table of Contents

 Guardianship is a legal tool that allows a person to make decisions for another person.
-Although the state directs a court to “design a guardianship to encourage the development or maintenance of maximum self-reliance and independence of the incapacitated person,” courts often create a full guardianship, which deprive people with disabilities of their right to make fundamental decisions about their lives.
+Although Texas law directs courts to “design a guardianship to encourage the development or maintenance of maximum self-reliance and independence of the incapacitated person,” courts often create full guardianships, which can deprive people with disabilities of their right to make fundamental decisions about their lives.

-While guardianships are intended to protect people from abuse or neglect, the judicial process removes individuals’ rights and their ability to make choices and control their own lives by transferring power to court-appointed guardians.
-TCDD believes that the vast majority of people with disabilities, including intellectual disabilities, do not need guardians.
+Guardianships are meant to protect people from abuse or neglect.
+But by transferring power to court-appointed guardians, the judicial process removes people’s rights and abilities to make choices and control their own lives.
+The vast majority of people with disabilities, including those with developmental and intellectual disabilities, do not need guardians.
 TCDD funded the following grant projects related to guardianship alternatives:

-The Arc of San Angelo piloted a program to demonstrate how volunteers can support individuals with intellectual, developmental and other cognitive disabilities in making decisions about their own lives.
-TCDD collaborated with the Texas Department of Aging and Disability Services to create this pilot program under a bill passed by the Texas Legislature in 2009.
-The three-year project in Tom Green County trained volunteers to assist in decision-making based on the principles of self-determination, matched them with individuals with disabilities with shared interests, and provided support to the volunteers.
-It also diverted several court-initiated guardianships.
+The Arc of San Angelo piloted a program to demonstrate how volunteers can support people with disabilities in making their own decision.
+TCDD collaborated with the Texas Department of Aging and Disability Services to create this program under a bill passed by the Texas Legislature in 2009.
+The three-year project in Tom Green County trained volunteers to assist in decision-making based on the principles of self-determination; matched the volunteers with people with disabilities who had shared interests; and provided support to the volunteers.
+The program also diverted several court-initiated guardianships.

 Public Policy